axuu/baiduife/README.md

-This is a folder contains my BaiduIFE training projects.
+This is a folder contains my Baidu IFE training projects.